zsrtp/tpgz/docs/DevOverview.md

 // When we don't need the module anymore, we unload it.
-// Before unloading a module, its `exit()` method is automatically called. example->close(); // This line is optional if you delete the GZModule object. delete example;
+// Before unloading a module, its `exit()` method is automatically called. example->close(); // This line is optional if you delete the GZModule object.
+                  // But we keep it here for demonstration purposes. delete example;
 ```